AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-1/index.md

 ---
 $title: Introduction
 $titles:
-  teaser: A pattern catalog for modeling, publishing, and consuming Linked Data
+  teaser: Introduction to Linked Data
 teaser:
-  icon: rocket
+  icon: airplane
   label: Start now
-description: 'Learn to model, publish, and consume Linked Data.'
+description: Learn to model, publish, and consume Linked Data.
 $order: 1
-leveled: true
+leveled: false
 ---

-[filter level="beginner"]
-# Introduction

-## Abstract
+# Abstract

 There are many ways to help spread the adoption of a technology, and to share skills and experience amongst a community of practitioners.
 Different approaches work well for communicating different kinds of knowledge.